 CAS professionals are in demand and are likely to be able to leverage their certification to boost their careers.
 Even substitute teachers can earn this certificate to open up job opportunities in special education classes.

-Can a CAS Credential Enhance Your Career?
+Can CAS Certification Enhance Your Career?

 Those you are helping will have better confidence in your abilities and your commitment to helping them, since you’ve been accredited for that commitment.
 Parents will have better confidence in your ability to help their child.

 Aside from the personal benefits, this type of specialty can also differentiate your business or school from others and improve possible grant qualifications.
 It can even reduce the chances of possible litigation in regard to your company or school.

-According to the Bureau of Labor Statistics, special education teachers and teachers who work with children with autism make around $60,000 each year, while someone like an occupational therapist makes around $80,000.
+According to the Bureau of Labor Statistics, a special education teacher and a teacher who works with children with autism make around $60,000 each year.
+Someone like an occupational therapist makes around $80,000.
 Someone in these types of careers that choose to add a CAS credential to their resume can expect to make more than the average, and should be more eligible for future, higher positions.